Us and Them (song)

-"Us and Them" is a song by the English progressive rock band Pink Floyd, from their 1973 album The Dark Side of the Moon.
+"Us and Them" is a song by the English rock band Pink Floyd, from their 1973 album The Dark Side of the Moon.
 The music was written by Richard Wright with lyrics by Roger Waters.
-It is sung by David Gilmour, with harmonies by Wright.
-The song is 7 minutes and 49 seconds, the longest on the album.
+It is sung by David Gilmour with harmonies by Wright.
+The song is 7 minutes and 49 seconds, making it the longest track on the album.

 "Us and Them" was released as the second single from The Dark Side of the Moon in the United States, peaking at No. 72 on the Cash Box Top 100 Singles chart in March 1974.
 The single peaked at No. 85 in the Canadian chart.